-Consent is required from customers whose data may be required by services provider to avail them of financial products and services.
+Consent shall be required from customers whose data are required to avail them open banking products and services.

 The provisions guiding consent management are as contained in the API Standards Document (Appendix I) and other corresponding sections of Customer Experience (Appendix IV).